 Targets 5 & 6: Uppercuts (front and rear)

-Your right and left uppercut punches will land on the pad beneath your shield, and will be indicated by the bottom target.
-Pivot into the shield, drop your back hip then stab to either the left or right.
+Your right and left uppercut punches will land on the pad beneath your Liteshield, and will be indicated by the bottom target.
+Pivot into the Liteshield, drop your back hip then stab to either the left or right.
 Your back arm remains tight in guard, while you lean to the front and side to stab into the pad.
 Remember to maintain a stable core!